 - Injuries to the jaw or neck

-Call your child’s healthcare provider if your child makes a noisy or high-pitched sound while breathing.
+If left untreated, stridor can block the airway, which can be life-threatening or even cause death.
+Don’t wait to see if symptoms go away without treatment.
+Call your healthcare provider if you or your child makes a noisy or high-pitched sound while breathing.

 - Gasping for air, choking